nickserv/stackselect/content.md

 ### CSS Modules

-* Scopes ordinary CSS files so they&#39;re only applied to the component files they&#39;re imported in
+* Scopes ordinary CSS files so they’re only applied to the component files they’re imported in
 * Allows standard CSS syntax to be used with a component driven design

 ### CSS in JS